Fernando do Campo

 Exhibition opening event: Friday 22 January 2021

 Non-human animals have historically been mobilized and introduced into foreign spaces.
-Encountering birds in urban spaces signifies multiple histories and affects all at once: colonial, migratory, nationalistic, anthropogenic.
+Encountering birds in urban spaces signifies multiple histories and affects all at once: colonial, migratory, nationalistic and anthropogenic.
 The archived histories of bird introductions are similarly woven with contradictions.

 Fernando do Campo (b.
 Mar del Plata, Argentina 1987) is an artist based in Sydney.
 Fernando has presented solo exhibitions in Australia and the USA and group exhibitions internationally.
 He has received grants from the Australian Regional Arts Fund, Arts Tasmania, Ian Potter Cultural Trust, Australia Council for the Arts, Create NSW and The New School.
 He is a Sir General John Monash Foundation Scholar. fernandodocampo.com